About USC Gould

 - Convenient and flexible scheduling — Classes are held during the day, in the evening and on weekends to accommodate working professionals.
 The law school is located on the USC University Park Campus in Los Angeles.

 - Scholarships and Housing Stipends offered — All applicants will be considered automatically for our scholarship awards and housing stipends.
-Exceptional candidates will receive a prestigious Dean's Academic Excellence Award.
+Exceptional candidates will receive a prestigious Dispute Resolution Scholars Award.
 Our scholarship awards and stipends range in amounts.

 - Receive career and professional support — includes workshops and individually tailored advice on developing your career plan for mediation or arbitration, as well as mentorship opportunities with dispute resolution professionals and tools for exam preparation.

-- Join the Trojan Family — a renowned network of 375,000 alumni who are deeply committed to furthering the success of USC graduates.
-Our more than 10,000 law graduates include partners in the world's largest law firms, leaders of civil rights movements, and CEOs and presidents of multibillion-dollar companies.
+- Join the Trojan Family — a renowned network of over 375,000 alumni who are deeply committed to furthering the success of USC graduates.
+Our more than 12,000 law graduates include partners in the world's largest law firms, leaders of civil rights movements, and CEOs and presidents of multibillion-dollar companies.

 - Gain hands-on practical skill development — learn from faculty who are top-tier neutrals and bring decades of experience in dispute resolution.
 You'll also have access to clinical and experiential learning opportunities that help you become a seasoned professional.
 You will mediate real cases through our Practical Mediation Skills Clinic.